Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Construction of the equilibrium

 then it follows from Girsanov's theorem that under the new measure, $\bbQ^T$,

 for some $\bbQ^T$-Brownian motion.
 Thus, $\zeta$, as a solution of the above under $\bbQ^T$ is a weak solution of (\ref{eq:sdeY}) on $[0,T]$.
-Moreover, the weak uniqueness holds since the distribution of $\zeta$ under $\bbQ^T$ has a one-to-one correspondence with the distribution of $\zeta$ under the original measure via the the change of measure martingale $p(t,\zeta_t; 1, H^{-1}(1,v))$.
-More precisely, for any bounded function $F$ and points $0 = t_0 < \ldots <t_n = T$
+Moreover, the weak uniqueness holds since the distribution of $\zeta$ under $\bbQ^T$ has a one-to-one correspondence with the distribution of $\zeta$ under the original measure via the change of measure martingale $p(t,\zeta_t; 1, H^{-1}(1,v))$.
+More precisely, for any bounded function $F$ and points $0 = t_0 < \cdots<t_n = T$,

 Hence, we conclude the existence of a unique strong solution, $Y^T$, of (\ref{eq:sdeY}) over the interval $[0,T]$ under $\bbP^v$.
-Define $Y$ by $Y_t = Y^T_t \chf_{t \leq T}$ and observe that due to the uniqueness of strong solutions $Y$ is well-defined and is the unique process that solves (\ref{eq:sdeY}).
+Define $Y$ by $Y_t = Y^T_t \chf_{t \leq T}$ and observe that due to the uniqueness of strong solutions $Y$ is well defined and is the unique process that solves (\ref{eq:sdeY}).

-Next we want to extend the process $Y$ to time-1 by considering its limit.
-This limit exists in view of Theorem 2.2 in \cite{smb}.
-Note that Assumption 2.2 of \cite{smb} is satisfied since $(t,y) \mapsto p(t,y;u,z)$ is $C^{1,2}$ on $[0,u)\times \bbR$ and $p(t,y;u,z)=q(\sigma^2(u-t), z-y) r(t,y;u,z)$, where $q$ is the transition density of standard Brownian motion and $r$ is a strictly positive function with exponential bounds given by (\ref{eq:ryzbd}), which in particular implies $p$ generates a time inhomogeneous Feller semigroup.
-Moreover, the same result also yields $\bbP^v(\lim_{t\rar 1}Y_t=H^{-1}(1,V))=1$.
+Next, we want to extend the process $Y$ to time-1 by considering its limit.
+This limit exists in view of Theorem~2.2 in \cite{smb}.
+Note that Assumption~2.2 of \cite{smb} is satisfied since $(t,y) \mapsto p(t,y;u,z)$ is $C^{1,2}$ on $[0,u)\times\bbR$ and $p(t,y;u,z)=q(\sigma ^2(u-t), z-y) r(t,y;u,z)$, where $q$ is the transition density of standard Brownian motion and $r$ is a strictly positive function with exponential bounds given by~(\ref{eq:ryzbd}), which in particular implies $p$ generates a time inhomogeneous Feller semigroup.
+Moreover, the same result also yields $\bbP^v(\lim_{t\rar1}Y_t=H^{-1}(1,V))=1$.

 To show the semimartingale property of $Y$ let $z=H^{-1}(1,v)$ and recall from (\ref{e:rdef}) that

 In view of the Markov property of Brownian bridges, we have